ahmohamed2/RDF2SRL/README.md

 learning models.

-It provides some convenience functions that send sparql queries in http requests for both open ans private sparql endpoint.
+It provides some convenience functions that send sparql queries in http requests for both public and private sparql endpoints.

 ## Getting Started
 We can use this package to get some statistics about the DBpedia dataset.